letaprodoit/lapdi-easy-dev/README.txt

 * Additional images and resources
 * `Upgrades includes fixes and new functionality from our community of developers`

-Visit [The Software People's Marketplace](http://www.thesoftwarepeople.com/software/) to download the [Professional Version of Easy Dev Developers](http://www.thesoftwarepeople.com/software/plugins/wordpress/easy-dev-for-wordpress.html).
+Visit [Let A Pro Do IT!'s Marketplace](http://www.letaprodoit.com/software/) to download the [Professional Version of Easy Dev Developers](http://www.letaprodoit.com/software/plugins/wordpress/easy-dev-for-wordpress.html).

 == Installation ==